Darryl Duffy: India

 After training with Kilmarnock during the 2013 close season, Duffy signed for Indian club Salgaocar.
 Duffy scored the winner on his debut for Salgaocar in their 1–0 win over Churchill Brothers.
 Scottish striker scored 14 goals in 24 games for Salgaocar and won the Golden Boot in I-League along with Sunil Chhetri.

 On 2 September 2015, he signed for Indian Super League franchise FC Goa on loan till the end of the season.
 Duffy left Goa in October due to hair line fracture on his shin bone.

 During the summer transfer window of 2016, Duffy signed for Mohun Bagan from Salgaocar fc.
 He played for Mohun Bagan in the Calcutta Football League where he scored 6 goals in 8 matches.
 Duffy scored a brace in I-League against Shillong Lajong on 13 January 2017 and he was adjudged the man of the match.

 Return to Scotland

 Duffy signed a one-year deal with Scottish Championship club St Mirren on 10 August 2017.
 After finding it difficult to break into the first team, Duffy was loaned out to Scottish League One club Airdrieonians on 10 January 2018, for the remainder of the season.
 Duffy was released by St Mirren at the end of the season, and subsequently returned to Airdrieonians on a permanent deal in May 2018.

+In July 2020, Duffy joined Stranraer.
+In June 2021, he became player-assistant manager, supporting Jamie Hammill, a role he held until April 2023 when the duo departed the club.
+In August 2023, he joined West of Scotland League Premier Division club Largs Thistle.

 International career

 He represented the Scotland youth team in the Victory Shield and won it in 1999.

 Duffy was selected for Scotland B against Poland and Turkey during the 2005 Future Cup.

+He scored 4 goals in 8 appearances for Scotland under 21s.